nbarikipoulos/poppy-robot-core/doc/api.md

 #### poppy.toMotorNames(names) ⇒ <code>Array.&lt;string&gt;</code>
-Convinient function to manage the 'all' keyword for motor names. if input parameter is 'all', it will return an array containing the name of all the motors of the robot.
+Convinient function to manage the 'all' keyword for motor names.

+If the input parameter is 'all' or an array including it, it will return an array containing the name of all motors of the robot.
 Otherwise, the entry input will be returned.

 **Kind**: instance method of [<code>Poppy</code>](#module_poppy-robot-core..Poppy)